 What Makes This Gift Great

-Cancer patients can have unique stresses and coping mechanisms.
+Every cancer patient has their own stressors and ways of managing them.
 A personalized care package allows you to tailor the gift to the patient’s needs and preferences.
 Comfy clothes like fluffy socks, soft slippers, and a luxurious robe can increase comfort in an uncomfortable situation.
-A book of crossword puzzles or Sudoku may help distract a puzzle lover.
+A book of crosswords or Sudoku may help distract a puzzle lover.

 What Makes This Gift Great